2022 United States Senate election in Connecticut

 The 2022 United States Senate election in Connecticut was held on November 8, 2022, to elect a member of the United States Senate to represent the State of Connecticut.

 Democrat Richard Blumenthal was first elected to this seat in 2010 with 55.2% of the vote over Republican Linda McMahon.
 He was then re-elected in 2016 with 63.2% of the vote over Republican Dan Carter.
 Blumenthal ran for reelection to a third term in office and secured the 2022 nomination.
 Businesswoman Leora Levy won the Republican primary on August 9, 2022.
 Blumenthal won reelection, defeating Levy by about 15 points.
 The race took place simultaneously with the 2022 Connecticut gubernatorial election.
+This was the first election in Blumenthal's senatorial career where he did not carry Windham County.
+It was also the first time Windham voted Republican in a Connecticut Senate election since 1988 and the first time Windham did so in Connecticut's Class 3 Senate seat since 1962.